No Chocopologies Here

 Master chocolatier Fritz Knipschildt has built himself a little chocolate empire and the buzz has gone beyond his silly $250 truffle truffle.
 Our first visit was a bust, as even though it’s billed as a cafe, it doesn’t open until 11 AM and isn’t even open on Mondays or Tuesdays.
 Needless to say, when Hoang, Damian and I visited at 10 AM one Saturday morning, we were rather disappointed.

-We visited before a trip to the Norwalk Aquarium, which is two blocks away (another huge plus).
+We visited before a trip to Norwalk’s Maritime Aquarium, which is two blocks away (another huge plus).
 Flash forward a few weeks and I found myself in SoNo again during an all day trip with CTMQ friends Rob and Yvonne – there are a few other museums mere blocks away as well.
 So SoNo isn’t only a hip little retail and restaurant district, it’s got museums out the wazoo too.
 My kind of place.

 While the cafe serves more than chocolates, they are certainly the star of the show.
 In fact, you can “tour” the chocolate-making process via seven antique barn style windows that allow visitors to see every step it takes to make a super expensive piece of chocolate.
 There wasn’t much going on while we were there, however.
 Just some guys in hairnets cleaning stuff.